ashutiwari4/ProgressNevigationBar/README.md

-It is recomended to use it in Horizontal ScrollView
+It is recomended to use NavigationBar in Horizontal ScrollView

 		<com.library.NavigationBar
 			android:id="@+id/navBar"